ximion/appstream-generator/docs/asgen-config.md

 Features | Disable or enable selected generator features.
 For a detailed description see below.
 CAInfo | Set the CA certificate bundle file to use for SSL peer verification.
 If this is not set, the generator will use the system default.
 AllowedCustomKeys | Set which keys of the <custom/> tag are allowed to be propagated to the collection metadata output.
 This key takes a list of custom-key strings as value.
+ExportDirs | Set where to export data.
+The dictionary requires full paths set for the "Media", "Data", "Hints" or "Html" key.
+In case a value is missing, the default locations are used.

 ### Suite fields